Introduction to Soil Types and Wine

 Limestone Rich Soils: The Secret to Great Wine?

-Limestone offers beneficial nutrients to grapes that make them grow better and produce sweeter grapes.
-It’s special because it retains moisture in dry weather, but also offers good drainage in cool weather.
-The one negative effect of lime is it causes iron deficiency in grapes which means winemakers with soils that have high lime content must fertilize their soils frequently.
+Limestone offers beneficial nutrients to grapes, making them grow better and producing sweeter grapes.
+It’s special because it retains moisture in dry weather but also offers good drainage in cool weather.
+The one negative effect of lime is that it causes iron deficiency in grapes, meaning winemakers with soils with high lime content must fertilize their soils frequently.